lifeisfoo/emacs-grails/README.md

 ### Always active in project tree

-Then, to auto enable grails minor mode, create a .dir-locals.el file in the root of the grails project with this configuration:
+To auto enable grails minor mode, create a .dir-locals.el file in the root of the grails project with this configuration:

     ((nil . ((grails .
 1))))